ENCCS/sycl-workshop/content/profiling.rst

    #.
 Collect events and analyze the information regarding command group
       submission and kernel execution.

+   A working solution can be found in the ``content/code/day-2/08_sycl-events-profiling`` folder.

    Recall that for every time step, we submit a new command group, each with one
    action: the application of the stencil

    #.
 Declare two ``float`` variables to hold the *cumulative* time, in
       milliseconds, spent in command group submission and kernel execution: